DannyFung97/eth-react-task-manager/README.md

 ![](./screenshots/metamask.png)

-### To properly run this application, you will need to install Ganache, the Truffle Framework, and Metamask.
+### To properly run this application in test mode, you will need to install Ganache, the Truffle Framework, and Metamask.
 You will also need to install dependencies with ```npm install```.
 Once you do, compile and migrate the contracts, then start the application with ```npm start```.